 Wendy is a Registered Dietitian specializing in food sensitivity for over 25-years.
-Her practice has evolved into helping food sensitive clients expand their diet.
-Her interest goes beyond the science and into the emotional aspects of coping with symptoms and fear around eating.
+Her practice has evolved into helping clients tame their food sensitivity fears & start living.
+Her interest goes beyond the science and into the emotional aspects of coping with food and symptoms.

 She is a respected food sensitivity expert and has provided internship and continuing education for registered dietitians for over fifteen years.
 Wendy has spoken at many national conferences including:

 - Dietitians of Canada Annual Conferences, 2007, 2009, 2012, 2015, 2017 and 2019.

 - Academy of Nutrition and Dietetics Webinar, The Ins and Outs of Food Allergy, 2014

 - Pfizer Canada (EpiPen): IgE Mediated Food Allergy (videoconference presentations for family doctors) – 2013/14

 - Montreal International Symposium on Probiotics: Toward Evidence-Based Health Effects, 2006

 Wendy completed her undergraduate degree in Food and Nutrition at the University of Alberta in 1990 and a dietetic internship at the University of Alberta Hospitals in 1991.
 Additionally, she completed a Master’s of Science in Human Nutrition from 1993-1996 at the University of British Columbia.
 Her research study was: Benefits of a Histamine-Reducing Diet for Some Patients with Chronic Urticaria and Angioedema.